printicus/Klicky-Changer/README.md

 # Klicky-Changer
 A toolchanger for Voron 2.4 and alike, what uses Klicky Probe as Z probe.
-Its based on the tree pins design from DraftShift Design (StealthChanger https://github.com/DraftShift/StealthChanger ) and uses a modified version of Viesturz's klipper-toolchanger add-on ( https://github.com/viesturz/klipper-toolchanger ) and modified Klicky-Probe configs ( https://github.com/jlas1/Klicky-Probe ).
+Its based on the tree pins design from DraftShift Design (StealthChanger https://github.com/DraftShift/StealthChanger ) and uses Viesturz's klipper-toolchanger add-on ( https://github.com/viesturz/klipper-toolchanger ) and modified Klicky-Probe configs ( https://github.com/jlas1/Klicky-Probe ).

 Thanks to the above mentioned sources for my inspiration, without their work my days would be much empty.